natj/sci_writing/README.md

 \end{table*}
 ```

-## Article structure

-### Introduction
-Intros have a simple structure:
-* Literature review and very general introduction
-* More specific intro to the problem in hand
-* Problem or a gap in the current knowledge
-* Description of how this article presents a solution to the gap
-* Summary of sections that are there
-   - *"First in Sect.
-1 we introduce the method,...,Next in Sect. we apply the,...Results are presented in...,Finally, in Sect.
-X we summarize the work done."*

 ## LaTeX tricks

 Do not use old TeX syntax with `{\rm blaa}` but instead the new `\textrm{ blaa}`.
 New syntax can have many styles embed unlike the old one.